motopress/getwid-megamenu/readme.txt

 == Copyright ==

-WordPress Mega Menu Block, Copyright (C) 2020, MotoPress https://motopress.com/ WordPress Mega Menu Block plugin is distributed under the terms of the GNU GPL.
+Navigation Block with Mega Menu, Copyright (C) 2020, MotoPress https://motopress.com/ Navigation Block with Mega Menu plugin is distributed under the terms of the GNU GPL.

 == Credits ==